novaraptur/rock-paper-scissors/README.md

   2. localStorage to persist data
   3. event delegation to handle similar event listeners
 2. Understand the difference between the data model and how the data is displayed on the DOM
-3. Iterate through/filter DOM elements using for loops
-4. Use your problem solving process to break down large problems, solve things step by step, and trust yourself to not rely on an outside “answer” to a logical challenge
+3. Use your problem solving process to break down large problems, solve things step by step, and trust yourself to not rely on an outside “answer” to a logical challenge

 ## Languages & Technologies